munozmaria/munozmaria/README.md

 </div>

 ## **About Me:**

+Passionate Front End developer with great listening and communication skills.
+I am proficient in HTML, CSS, JavaScript and Node.js.

+Possess good experience with UX and UI designs and have a good understanding of SEO principles that have positively impacted the projects I have completed ✨

- I'm currently learning frontend ❤️ My dream is to be a full-stack developer specialized in the frontend. ✨ Originally from Spain, I'm living in Paris.
+Originally from Spain, I'm living in Paris.
 Some technologies I enjoy working with include ReactJS, GSAP and CSS.

 - 🔭 I’m looking for a company where I could grow my skill set and follow the best practices in order to excel in web developpment.